chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/alternative-installation-methods.md

 kubectl apply -f enforce-agent.yaml
 ```

+> Note: The `enforce-agent.yaml` includes CRDs, which when applied all in one
+shot with `kubectl` may fail to register before being applied.
+To "workaround"
+this you may need to run the command twice.
+In a "real world" scenario you
+should split the resources up, or rely on the applying agent (ie Flux or ArgoCD)
+to handle the ordering.

 Up till now we've demonstrated the declarative raw yaml install using a single
 file: `enforce-agent.yaml`.
 However, in practice the structure of this doesn't
 matter, and you should feel free to structure the manifests according to your